MarcoKoen/StudentWellbeing/README.md

 ## Getting Started

-Explain how to get started with your project.
-This section can include:

 ### A few things to check before you launch the app
 ## Anroid Studio
 - You will need to download Android Studio